 *At the time of publishing, the price was $5.

 Pyrex’s bold red markings make reading measurements easy.
 One side shows US cup and ounce markings, while the reverse has a metric scale in milliliters.
 Many of the other cups we tested opted for shorter measurement lines centered on the face of the cup, but we found that the staggered arrangement on the Pyrex was easier to read without being too crowded.
-The markings on the Pyrex were significantly bolder and easier to read than the Arc International cup’s thin measurement lines.
+The markings on the Pyrex were bold and easy to read.
 It’s a small detail that makes a huge difference.
 And the marks stand up to repeated washings—in fact, the markings on a well-used six-year-old measuring cup are barely distinguishable from a new version, and are all clearly visible.

 Unlike plastic cups, the Pyrex’s nonporous glass surface won’t melt when left in contact with hot cookware.
 We didn’t have much trouble cleaning any of the cups we tested, but glass models were definitely easier to clean than plastic ones, such as those from OXO and Rubbermaid.
 In fact, the Pyrex was considerably easier to clean than the OXO Angled cup.
 Thanks to its top-down markings, the OXO has plenty of nooks and crannies for oily or sticky stuff to cling to.